TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 21/1 Chronicles 21.4.md

 ---

 Nevertheless the king's word prevailed against Joab.
-Wherefore Joab departed, and went throughout all Israel, and came to Jerusalem.
+Therefore Joab departed, and went throughout all Israel, and came to Jerusalem.